Skip to main content

 - If the codebase uses Claude Agent SDK, use the Claude Agent SDK adapter, not Anthropic direct.

-- If the codebase exposes standalone MCP tool handlers, use the MCP Python or MCP TypeScript adapter.
+- If the codebase exposes standalone MCP tool handlers, use MCP Python or MCP TypeScript.

-- Only use the raw Python or raw TypeScript runtime if the codebase does not already use a supported native adapter surface.
+- Only use raw Python or raw TypeScript if no supported native adapter owns the loop.

 Context